darktjm/auis/README.md

 I decided to revive and clean up the Andrew User Interface System (http://www.cs.cmu.edu/~AUIS/), formerly known as the Andrew Toolkit (ATK), known mostly for its editor, ez, whose main appeal was the ability to embed documents of different types in each other.
-I have since removed one of its biggest non-ATK components, AMS, so I've changed the title of this README back to "Andrew Toolkit".
 Why did I do it?
 I don't know.
 I guess I sort of liked ez back in the day, as well as some of the other concepts introduced by atk.
-I'm sure I'll abandon this again soon enough as the frustration and futility overwhelm me, so take advantage of my work while you can.
+I have since removed one of its biggest non-ATK components, AMS, so I've changed the title of this README back to "Andrew Toolkit".
+The futility is finally catching up with me.
+I will probably stop working on this very soon.
+Documenting other people's poor design decisions really isn't that much fun.

 I downloaded the latest version, released nearly 20 years ago in February 1997 (ftp://ftp.andrew.cmu.edu/pub/AUIS/andrew-8.0.Z), and